Billy Buckner: San Diego Padres

-On April 21, 2014, the San Diego Padres signed Buckner to a minor league deal.
+On April 21, 2014, the San Diego Padres signed Buckner to a minor league contract.
 On May 24, the Padres selected his contract from the Triple-A El Paso Chihuahuas to make a start against the Chicago Cubs that night.
-He was designated for assignment the next day, and outrighted back to El Paso on May 27.
+He was designated for assignment the next day, and sent outright back to El Paso on May 27.
+Buckner was released by the Padres organization on August 3.